Side Effect Reporting

-Erivedge can cause a baby to die before it is born (be stillborn) or cause a baby to have severe birth defects.
+- Erivedge can cause your baby to die before it is born (be stillborn) or cause your baby to have severe birth defects

-Female patients who can become pregnant should talk with their healthcare provider about the risks of Erivedge to their unborn child.
-Their healthcare provider should do a pregnancy test within 7 days before the patient starts taking Erivedge to find out if the patient is pregnant.
-Patients must avoid pregnancy by using highly effective birth control before starting Erivedge, and continue during treatment and for 7 months after their last dose.
-Patients must tell their healthcare provider right away if they have unprotected sex or think that their birth control has failed.
+- For females who can become pregnant, talk with your healthcare provider about the risks of Erivedge to your unborn child.
+Your healthcare provider will do a pregnancy test before you start taking Erivedge.
+Avoid pregnancy by using birth control during treatment and for 7 months after your final dose.
+Tell your healthcare provider right away if you have unprotected sex or think that your birth control has failed

-Patients must tell their healthcare provider right away if they or their female partner could be pregnant or thinks she is pregnant while they are taking Erivedge.
+- Tell your healthcare provider right away if you or your female partner could be pregnant or thinks she is pregnant while you are taking Erivedge

 Exposure to Erivedge during pregnancy: